Valcour Aime: Gardens

-Valcour Aime created what was arguably one of the finest flower gardens in the nation.
 The gardens were designed on a twenty-acre plot as an English park.
-It has been suggested that Aime was inspired by Joséphine Bonaparte's English gardens at the Château de Malmaison, and it is said that over 120 enslaved people labored to create the botanical wonder at Petit Versailles.
+It has been suggested that Aime was inspired by Joséphine Bonaparte's English gardens at the Château de Malmaison, and it is said that over 120 enslaved African Americans were forced to create the botanical gardens at Petit Versailles.
 A large artificial lake filled with exotic fish was built and a stream known as La Riviere was supplied with pumped water from the nearby Mississippi River.
 Roman bridges spanned the rivulet at various intervals.

-A large hill was constructed, covered entirely with violets, with a grotto below used as an ice house, and on top a crowning Chinese pagoda contained stained-glass windows and chiming bells.
+A large hill was constructed, covered entirely with violets, with a grotto below used as an icehouse, and on top a crowning Chinese pagoda contained stained-glass windows and chiming bells.
 A small fort, complete with a cannon, was constructed and came to be known as St. Helene, in honor the island where Napoléon Bonaparte was exiled.
 Artificial ruins, some detailed with oyster shells and marble statuary, added a decorative flair to the gardens.

 Large hothouses were filled with much tropical vegetation, while outside, the landscape was planted with fruit trees, shrubbery, and other plants from exotic locations.
 A small zoo was installed that included many species of songbirds, peacocks, and even kangaroos.
 In addition, the plantation's own railroad ran through the gardens to carry guests around the estate.

 After the death of Valcour Aime in 1867, the plantation and its finances were in disarray, and the estate was sold to settle debts.
-Unfortunately, nothing remains of Le Petit Versailles.
-The mansion burned down around 1920 and the gardens have been taken over by nature, leaving hardly a clue of the magnificence that was there before.
+Nothing remains of Le Petit Versailles.
+The mansion burned down around 1920 and the gardens have been taken over by nature, leaving hardly a clue of the mansion that was there before.